slingann/Hackathon-Projects/README.md

 ---
 ## Pivot from Palm
 ### 🤔 What is it?
-A website I made with a team of two other hackers coded with `HTML`, `CSS`, and `JavaScript`.
+A website I made with a team of two other hackers.
+We coded this website with `HTML`, `CSS`, and `JavaScript`.
 Pivot from Palm is a website that encourages site visitors to think about the impacts the palm oil industry has on the environment and endangered animals, such as orangutans.
 My team (Orangutan Synergy) completed this project over the course of two days, submitted it to Sego Lily Hacks, and won the Best Environmental Hack prize! <br>
 ### 📂 [View Project Repository](https://github.com/slingann/Pivot-from-Palm)